 West Liberty has seven residence halls, five apartment complexes, and several campus houses as a part of our residential community.
 Upon enrollment, new students are assigned to a building and will receive a roommate.
-Upper-class students are able to select specific buildings and roommates during an annual housing assignment process.
+Upper-class students can select specific buildings and roommates during an annual housing assignment process.
 All residence halls are tobacco-free facilities.